Proviso East High School: 1990s

 In 1996 Casey Banas of the Chicago Tribune stated that the school had a poor reputation.
 In the six county Chicago metropolitan area, as of 1996, Proviso East ranked no. 128 in a ranking of 132 suburban high schools on the American College Test (ACT).
 That year, Joseph Scoliere, the superintendent of the Forest Park School District 91, stated that of the 91 students graduating from the 8th grade in June 1996, 25 enrolled at Proviso East.

 Academics

 Proviso East's class of 2009 had an average composite ACT score of 15.6.
 88.3% of the senior class graduated.
-Proviso East did not make Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Proviso East did not make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Neither the school overall, nor any of its four student subgroups met expectations in reading or mathematics.
 As of 2009, the school is listed as being in its sixth year of academic watch.